Red Team (RT) Engagements are scenario-based engagements driven by specific threat goals.

 Our security experts are standing by to help you with an incident or answer questions about our consulting and managed detection and response services.

-Banshie has a wide skillset and many years of experience in penetration testing and exploit development and are standing by to help you
+Banshie has a wide skillset and many years of experience in penetration testing and exploits development and is standing by to help you

 The Danish National Bank and the financial sector have joined forces to establish the Red-Team exercise called, TIBER-DK